Henry Mayer Book Prize is awarded biennially to the best book on Australian politics (including political history).

-The prize is open to works by both academic and non-academic authors, whether published in Australia or overseas.
-The nominated book must have been published by a university or commercial publisher in the preceding two years. (e.g. The prize awarded in 2021 will be for a book published in 2020 or 2019, year of publication being the year stated in the book) The monograph may be single- or jointly-authored, however edited books are not eligible.
-The author does not have to be a member of APSA (although this is preferable) for the book to be eligible for consideration.
+- The nomination is open to book-length monographs by academic or non-academic authors, which may be single- or jointly-authored, however edited collections are not eligible.
+The author does not have to be a current financial member of APSA (although this is preferable) for the book to be eligible for consideration.

 Past winners :